TalelMejri/Laravel-WebSockets-with-Vue.js-Integration/README.md

   <img src="before_connect.png" alt="Before Connect" style="border: 1px solid red;" width="500px" >
 </div>

-13.To verify that WebSocket communication is working, you can perform a simple test by broadcasting an event in your Laravel application.
+12. To verify that WebSocket communication is working, you can perform a simple test by broadcasting an event in your Laravel application.

  Create a test route in your routes/web.php file